maui-linux/ubiquity/README.md

 # ubiquity

-The Ubuntu Installer modified for Netrunner.
+The Ubuntu Installer modified for Maui.

 Main modifications are
-* Kubuntu/Ubuntu strings replaced with Netrunner
+* Kubuntu/Ubuntu strings replaced with Maui
-* Installer Icon replaced with a Netrunner one
+* Installer Icon replaced with a Maui one
-* Removed checkboxes for *Downloading Updates* or *Third-Party Codecs* during installation
+* Skip prepare page